awethemes/awebooking/readme.txt

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UqRMIl9ISLw?rel=0" frameborder="0" allowfullscreen></iframe>

 == Changelog ==
+### [v3.1.20] - [2018-12-24]
+- Merry Christmas!
+- Correct some warning in PHP 7.3
+- Fixed: Bookings not showing in "All" tab in the list table.
+- Fixed: Wrong price in reservation when timezone is not UTC.

 ### [v3.1.19] - [2018-12-14]
 - WordPress 5.0 with Gutenberg compatibility
 - Frontend: Force to showing single month in the datepicker in mobile